-Naesens[44] reviewed the problems and the utility of zero-time biopsy and highlighted that the major problems were the wedge vs core needle biopsy[45,46]; frozen vs paraffin-embedded tissue[47,48]; pathologist’s experience[23,24]; different composite histological scoring such as the Pirani score[49], Chronic Allograft Damage Index (CADI)[50], and Donor Score[23]; and the lack of utilizing hard clinical end-points in evaluating graft and recipient outcomes.
+Naesens[44] reviewed the problems and the utility of zero-time biopsy and highlighted that the major problems were the wedge versus core needle biopsy[45,46]; frozen versus paraffin-embedded tissue[47,48]; pathologist’s experience[23,24]; different composite histological scoring such as the Pirani score[49], Chronic Allograft Damage Index[50], and Donor Score[23]; and the lack of utilizing hard clinical end-points in evaluating graft and recipient outcomes.
 The author concluded that zero-time biopsies are not useful for assigning or discarding kidneys or improving dual kidney transplantation programs.
 The author recognizes that the molecular phenotype in pre-transplant biopsies could be useful in donor selection and in peri-transplant management even if the time required could make such a procedure difficult[51-54].

 Two recent Italian studies on the utility of pre-implantation biopsy in allocating ECD kidneys[4,55] concluded that histological evaluation was not superior to donor clinical evaluation in allocating ECD kidneys either as a single kidney or as a dual kidney transplant.
 The authors concluded that, according to their experience, the histological score poorly evaluates the donor kidney quality.
 Accordingly, the use of histological criteria to assign as single or dual kidneys does not seem to offer advantages over the evaluation made on clinical basis.

 A Banff Pre-implantation Biopsy Working Group has been established to develop guidelines for the interpretation of pre-implantation renal biopsies[56].
-The last working group meeting stated that to date, histological parameters are poorly correlated with post-transplant outcomes and that remain significant limitations in understanding the role of pre-implantation biopsies.
+The last working group meeting stated that histological parameters are poorly correlated with post-transplant outcomes and that there remain significant limitations in understanding the role of pre-implantation biopsies.

 Recently, Carpenter et al[57] from Columbia University examined their experience and compared procurement biopsies with reperfusion paraffin-embedded biopsies and with post-transplant biopsies.
 All the findings were then correlated with allograft failures and patient deaths.
-No agreement has been found between frozen procurement biopsies and paraffin-embedded biopsies, and frozen procurement biopsies were poorly correlated with post-transplant biopsies and the hard end-point considered.
+No agreement was found between frozen procurement biopsies and paraffin-embedded biopsies, and frozen procurement biopsies were poorly correlated with post-transplant biopsies and the hard end-point considered.

 COMBINED CLINICAL AND HISTOLOGICAL EVALUATION OF DONOR KIDNEYS

 A different approach to evaluating ECD kidneys has been to combine histological findings with clinical donor-related parameters.
-The latter have been identified since the publication of the study by Port et al[58].
-In a study in 2001, Verran et al[59] found that the combination of abnormal biopsy findings with donor age and donor cardiovascular disease and hypertension was associated with poor outcomes.
+The latter were identified in a study by Port et al[58].
+In 2001, Verran et al[59] found that the combination of abnormal biopsy findings with donor age and donor cardiovascular disease and hypertension was associated with poor outcomes.

-In an Italian study[60], donor kidneys were assigned with good results according to donor renal function [estimated glomerular filtration rate (eGFR) under or over 50 mL/min] and the previously mentioned Karpinski score.
+In an Italian study[60], donor kidneys were associated with good results according to donor renal function [estimated glomerular filtration rate (eGFR) under or over 50 mL/min] and the previously mentioned Karpinski score.